AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/ActionTrail access logs/Usage notes.md

 ## Billing

 -   The cost of ActionTrail log management is included in the billing for ActionTrail.
 For more information, see [Billing](/intl.en-US/Pricing/Billing.md).
 -   After SQL audit logs are sent to Log Service, you are charged based on the storage space, read traffic, the number of requests, data transformation, and data shipping.
-For more information, see[Log Service pricing](https://www.alibabacloud.com/product/log-service/pricing?spm=a3c0i.139163.9288850920.1.7690637avzyiqo).
+For more information, see [Log Service pricing](https://www.alibabacloud.com/product/log-service/pricing?spm=a3c0i.139163.9288850920.1.7690637avzyiqo).

 ## Limits